VEHICLE SERVICES TECHNICIAN I

-- Repair different engine types, including gasoline, diesel, propane and alternative fuel.
+- Repair various engine types, including gasoline, diesel, propane and alternative fuel.

 - Conduct routine service such as lubricating steering, suspension and other components, changing oil and fluids, and performing inspections for safety and operational fitness.

-- Take repair orders and work independently or in consultation with shop employees, drivers, or supervisors to diagnose the source of problems related to equipment malfunctions, and make appropriate repairs.
+- Take repair orders and work independently or in consultation with shop employees, drivers, or supervisors to diagnose problems related to equipment malfunctions and complete appropriate repairs.

 - Perform general computer input and use related manuals, diagnostic equipment, and various work tools.